 Times have drastically changed from the days of building basic timber or brick houses that lacked necessary efficiencies to reduce the cost of living.
 This is because, with the increased cost of power, homeowners are changing their preference to greener houses that can almost power themselves.

 A house with structural insulated panels installed on the walls, floor, and the roof is likely to save a homeowner up to ten times the amount that would otherwise be incurred through cooling and temperature regulation.
-Additionally, modern kit homes increase efficiency by ensuring every appliances energy costs are significantly reduced to minimize household expenditure.
+Additionally, modern kit homes increase efficiency by ensuring every appliances energy costs are significantly reduced to minimise household expenditure.

 These efficiencies in energy conservation plays a large role in reducing overhead expenses associated with owning and running a home.

 A prevailing trend common to most homes is the preference to construct using durable and environmentally friendly materials.
 Through with the use of long-lasting structural insulated panels, homeowners can rest assured costs of running their homes will be significantly reduced.
 Modern 21st-century homes offer more than just efficiency as they are designed to be more durable whether during both hot, cold or rainy season.

 Further, modern homes are constructed with posterity in mind.
 This reduces the usage of environmentally dangerous products that would otherwise affect future generations either through gradual emissions or extreme energy consumption.
 As a result of this, most of us are opting to go green as it appears to be the cheaper and safer option.

 All potential homeowners must consider the comfort of the home.
 Traditional homes are becoming less attractive, especially since the rise of smart homes that automatically control the home temperature to be both comfortable and energy-wise.
 Most homes are expensive to maintain due to their outdated designs that tend to increase costs while reducing user comfort.